 Personal belongings and luggage

-As mentioned previously, cases of theft in the UAE have increased.
-With travel insurance you can get cover for personal belongings, your passport, luggage, cash and travel documents should they be stolen, as well as any baggage loss or damage.
+With travel insurance, you can get cover for personal belongings, passports, luggage, cash and travel documents should they be stolen, as well as any baggage loss or damage.
 This can give you peace of mind while you’re out exploring what the UAE has to offer.

-Some policies may just cover medical costs or cancellation costs only.
+Some policies may just cover medical or cancellation costs only.
 If you want to ensure that coverage for what you bring with you is included, you should check the Product Disclosure Statement (PDS) of your trip policy.

-Travel insurance can help foot the bill for hospitalisation and medical expenses, including medical evacuation back to Australia should it be necessary.
+Your travel insurance cover can help foot the bill for hospitalisation and medical expenses, including medical evacuation or repatriation back to Australia, should it be necessary.
 While getting medical attention is never fun, at least you’ll have peace of mind knowing you’re covered for the cost if you purchase travel insurance.

 The UAE is known for its opulence, but it’s also got its share of excitement.
-If you want to get closer to nature, there is desert horse riding, camel riding tours and even falconry experiences.
+If you want to get closer to nature, there’s desert horse riding, camel riding tours and even falconry experiences to choose from.
 For the more daring, the city of Dubai is famous for skydiving.

-Often travel insurance providers will cover a few sports and activities in their policy, or provide cover as an adventure sports add-on to your travel insurance.
-This is typically for sports and activities which have a higher risk of injury.
+Often, travel insurance providers will cover a few sports and activities in their policy, or offer cover as an adventure sports add-on to your travel insurance.
+This is typically for sports and activities with a higher risk of injury.

-It’s definitely possible to get travel insurance for activities such as sand boarding, horse riding and even skydiving, but not all travel insurers offer this type of cover.
+It’s definitely possible to get travel insurance coverage for activities such as sandboarding, horse riding and even skydiving, but not all travel insurers offer this type of cover.

-Remember, different travel insurance policies (and insurers) will offer varying levels of cover.
-To ensure you know what you’re covered for, read the Product Disclosure Statement PDS before buying the policy.
+Remember, different travel insurance policies (and insurers) will offer varying levels of coverage.
+To ensure you know what you’re covered for, read the PDS before buying the policy.

 Travel insurance exclusions to be aware of

 Having travel insurance, whether you’re visiting the UAE or elsewhere, means you can be covered for a variety of events – but there’s a limit.
-Exclusions can differ between providers, but generally you won’t be covered for:
+Exclusions can differ between insurance providers, but generally, you won’t be covered for:

-- breaking the law: doing something illegal (as well as just acting recklessly) can put you at risk of voiding your travel insurance.
+- Breaking the law.
+Doing something illegal (or just acting recklessly) can put you at risk of your travel insurance claims being rejected.

-- sports or activities not covered by your policy: if you participate in a sport or activity that wasn’t on your policy and get hurt or have belongings damaged, you may not be covered.
+- Sports or activities not covered by your policy.
+If you participate in a sport or activity that wasn’t on your policy and get hurt or have your belongings damaged, you may not be covered.

-- unattended luggage: even with insurance cover for your possessions, it’s important to not leave them unattended.
-This makes it easier for thieves to steal it and your insurer may not pay a claim.
+- Unattended luggage.
+Even with insurance cover for your possessions, it’s important not to leave them unattended.
+This makes it easier for thieves to steal them, and your insurer may not pay a claim.

 Travel tips for exploring the UAE